lokesh/vestaboard-server/README.md

 ## Authentication
 - Google Calendar integration uses OAuth2
 - Authentication flow is handled through dedicated endpoints
-- Tokens are securely stored and managed
+- Tokens are securely stored in Redis

 ## Configuration
 - Environment variables are used for sensitive configuration